chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

          ![DBPostFailConfiguration](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/DBPostFailConfiguration.png)

       1. From the AWS RDS console, click on the **Logs & events** tab and scroll down to **Recent events**.
 You should see entries like those below.
-In this case failover took less than a minute.
+(Note: you may need to page over to the most recent events) .In this case failover took less than a minute.

-              Mon, 14 Oct 2019 19:53:37 GMT - Multi-AZ instance failover started.
+              Mon, 11 Oct 2021 19:53:37 GMT - Multi-AZ instance failover started.
-              Mon, 14 Oct 2019 19:53:45 GMT - DB instance restarted
+              Mon, 11 Oct 2021 19:53:45 GMT - DB instance restarted
-              Mon, 14 Oct 2019 19:54:21 GMT - Multi-AZ instance failover completed
+              Mon, 11 Oct 2021 19:54:21 GMT - Multi-AZ instance failover completed

 #### 5.2.3 EC2 server replacement